conda-forge/admin-migrations/README.md

    as the current working directory.
 2. Add your migration class to the list in `admin_migrations.__main__.main`

-CircleCI is set to run once an hour on a cron job.
+GitHub actions is set to run once an hour on a cron job.

 ## Guidelines and Ground Rules